 New York City

-We started by multiplying the average ticket price for each of the NBA's 30 arenas (via Team Marketing Report) by three.
+We started by multiplying the average ticket price for each of the NBA's 30 arenas (via Team Marketing Report by three.
 That figure represented a rounding up of the average size of an American household, which is 2.58 people, according to the U.S. Census Bureau.

 We added representative expenditures for parking at the venue and for food (three hot dogs) and beverages (two beers and one soda).
-We then obtained metro area's median household income and calculated what it translates into as an hourly wage, through dividing the annual income by 2080, reflecting 52 full (40-hour) weeks of work.
+We then obtained the metro area's median household income and calculated what it translates into as an hourly wage, by dividing the annual income by 2080, reflecting 52 full (40-hour) weeks of work.
 Finally, we divided the total cost of a game by that hourly figure.
-This gave us number of hours that the average household in the city would have to work in order to pay for a night out at their NBA arena.
+This gave us the number of hours that the average household in the city would have to work in order to pay for a night out at their NBA arena.

-For Toronto, the sole Canadian city with an NBA franchise, we had price data in U.S. dollars, so as to be comparable to those for other cities.
+For Toronto, the sole Canadian city with an NBA franchise, we had price data in U.S. dollars, so as to be comparable to price data for other cities.
 So when it came to calculating the required hours of work, we converted the average-income data, which Statistics Canada expresses in Canadian dollars, to U.S. dollars so both costs and income would be in the same currency.